 Ironically, a malicious hacker can actually breach the website using the backup itself.
 If a sysadmin doesn’t properly anonymize it, a third party can find the backup using a simple Google search.

-An attacker then downloads these files, and extracts some of the data on it.
-This includes hashed passwords, plaintext emails or other types of user information.
+An attacker then downloads these files and extracts some of the data on them.
+This includes hashed passwords, plaintext emails, or other types of user information.